mtlynch/mtlynch.io/content/posts/solo-developer-year-5/index.md

 For most of 2023, TinyPilot's production will be [constrained by supply](/retrospectives/2023/01/#losing-450k-in-a-single-email), so I can't grow the way I have for the past two years.

-A $100k profit is achievable if we can avoid further hardware redesigns.
+A $100k profit is achievable if we avoid further hardware redesigns.
 Without the hardware redesigns in 2022, I would have saved around $100k on engineering and $20k on materials.
 If I keep sales steady and run leaner on the hardware side, 2023 should be a profitable year.

 ### Close the TinyPilot office